The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Uses For fluticasone furoate

-fluticasone furoate is available only with your doctor's prescription.
+fluticasone furoate is available both over-the-counter (OTC) and with your doctor's prescription.

 Before Using fluticasone furoate